gaseri/website/docs/hr/nastava/materijali/web-uvod.md

 Izgled web sjedišta i korisničko iskustvo određuju HTML, CSS i JS, danas uglavnom na prednjem dijelu web aplikacija: [Bootstrap](https://getbootstrap.com/) (MMS), [Vue.js](https://vuejs.org/) i [Quasar](https://quasar.dev/) (UPW/DWA1), [Headless UI](https://headlessui.dev/) i [Tailwind CSS](https://tailwindcss.com/) (PW/DWA2) ([ostale](https://www.keycdn.com/blog/frontend-frameworks) [mogućnosti](https://athemes.com/collections/best-css-frameworks/)).

-> To me it’s obvious that the days of low level JavaScript for front end applications for the average developer are numbered and **baseline frameworks [React, Vue.js, Angular, Svelte etc.] are going to be the future for the majority of Web developers** that need to get stuff done. **The productivity gain** and the fact that the frameworks encapsulate hard-won knowledge and experience about quirks and performance in the DOM and JavaScript, **make it impractical to ‘roll your own’ any longer** and stay competitive in the process.
+> To me it's obvious that the days of low level JavaScript for front end applications for the average developer are numbered and **baseline frameworks [React, Vue.js, Angular, Svelte etc.] are going to be the future for the majority of Web developers** that need to get stuff done. **The productivity gain** and the fact that the frameworks encapsulate hard-won knowledge and experience about quirks and performance in the DOM and JavaScript, **make it impractical to ‘roll your own' any longer** and stay competitive in the process.

 Izvor: [The Rise of JS Frameworks -- Part 1: Today](https://weblog.west-wind.com/posts/2015/Jul/18/The-Rise-of-JavaScript-Frameworks-Part-1-Today) ([Rick Strahl](https://weblog.west-wind.com/), 18th July 2015)